Academic Progress & Petitions Committee

 Students who have attempted 2 or more terms at Oregon Tech and have an Oregon Tech cumulative GPA below 2.0 will be placed on Academic Probation.
 Students who have no earned credits, (i.e. all Fs, withdrawals (W) and/or incompletes (I), for three or more consecutive terms will also be placed on Academic Probation.

 Students placed on probation will receive notification that they are on Academic Probation as well as instructions on how to proceed.
-Once placed on probation, students are advised to limit their courseload to 13 credits.
+Once placed on probation, students are advised to limit their course load to 13 credits.
+Students on probation must increase their cumulative GPA above a 2.0 in order to be removed from probation.
+Therefore, students cannot write an appeal to be removed from probation status.

 Students should contact the Registrar's Office for re-enrollment information.